 Proposals are one of those necessary evils for a lot of solo-preneurs.
-If you depend on using proposals to win new business, it’s high time you stop relying on the copy-and-paste method to land those big fish clients.
+If you depend on using proposals to win new business, it’s high time you stop relying on Google Drive and the copy-and-paste method to land those big fish clients.

 What’s the point of a proposal, you ask?

 Well, the proposal first establishes your role and the goals of the project.
 Meaning, this document gives the prospective client a rundown on what it’s like to work with you, and how the project is expected to go.
 On your terms.